lsmoura/foodbook/readme.markdown

 ## Instructions

-Create the sqlite database using the `database.sql` file instructions.
+Create the sqlite database using the `database.sql` file.
+Save it to `foodbook.db`.

 ## Considerations